-Organizations who implement a BBS program determine the appropriate list of behaviors to observe based on the unique behaviors and risks of their organization.
+Organizations that implement a BBS program determine the appropriate list of behaviors to observe based on the unique behaviors and risks of their organization.
 Safety professionals usually develop a checklist format that is easy and quick for observers to complete in the field and lists the target behaviors.

-For example, for organizations that operate a vehicle fleet, you might develop a behavior based safety checklist focused on common driver behaviors, such as use of seat belts or signals.
+For example, for organizations that operate a vehicle fleet, you might develop a behavior based safety checklist focused on common driver behaviors, such as the use of seat belts or signals.
 Checklists often include the basics of the observation (time, date, location, behaviors observed, observer) and the number of safe and unsafe observations of the reviewer.
 The checklist also includes fields for any feedback and comments provided to the employee.